 I am proud to tell anyone that I am from New Jersey.
-When you move to other areas, you see clearly that you are from a very unique society of strongly opinionated people who share their thoughts with candid directness, mostly freely and with anyone.
+When you move to other areas, you see clearly that you are from a very unique society of strongly opinionated people who share their thoughts with candid directness, with anyone.
 It’s like being from a land all its own.
-Seems hard to deny though that there is something about us folks, born and bred in Jersey, that make us an interesting breed.
-I am not sure if it was the six lanes of grid lock traffic, the not so quality air we inhaled , the tainted water we drank, the lead paint we ate or the over-crowded-ness that shaped me the most, but there is definitely something that makes people from that region stand alone.
+Seems hard to deny though that there is something about us folks, born and bred in Jersey, that makes us an interesting breed.
+I am not sure if it was the six lanes of gridlock traffic, the not so quality air we inhaled, the tainted water we drank, the lead paint we ate or the over-crowded-ness that shaped me the most, but there is definitely something that makes people from that region stand alone.

 I am not sure why life works out the way it does, but I have moved far enough away from the concrete jungle to have learned that New Jersey offers its residents a great opportunity to establish a solid work ethic.
-I am guessing, in my reflections and thoughts, that it might be because the competition is so tough, so you grow up fighting your way to the top, in school and in the work place.
-It is like a shark tank really and it is eat or be eaten.
-I might let you take a nibble, I might even feed you a morsel; but be careful how close you tread.
+I am guessing, in my reflections and thoughts, that it might be because the competition is so tough, so you grow up fighting your way to the top, in school, and in the workplace.
+It is like a shark tank really, eat or be eaten.
+I might let you take a nibble, I might even feed you a morsel, but be careful how close you tread.

 I love my life…thanks for reading.